-[Related Post] CMTrace Log File replacement Tool SCCM OneTrace
+[Related Posts] CMTrace Log File replacement Tool SCCM OneTrace

-SCCM evolved much in moderns days, and its client-server communication channel (well, most of it) changed from status messages to state messages at the start of SCCM 2012 version.
+SCCM evolved much in modern days, and its client-server communication channel (well, most of it) changed from status messages to state messages at the start of the SCCM 2012 version.

-But, it still uses status messages on SCCM 1907 technical preview version as well.
-Next stage of SCCM evolution was the introduction of Fast Channel Notification (BGB – Push notification).
+But, it still uses status messages on the SCCM 1907 technical preview version.
+The next stage of SCCM evolution was the introduction of Fast Channel Notification (BGB – Push notification).

 SCCM Status Message Viewer Tool

-The above mentioned MSI installation will create four shortcuts in the start menu.
-And launch the shortcut for OneTrace tool is “Support Center OneTrace (Preview).”
+The MSI mentioned above installation will create four shortcuts in the start menu.
+And launch the shortcut for the OneTrace tool is “Support Center OneTrace (Preview).”

-The Support Center OneTrace is SCCM status message viewer tool.
+The Support Center OneTrace is an SCCM status message viewer tool.